 - Designing easy-to-use forms and controls

-Finally, it is important to note that conforming with WCAG (and achieving ADA compliance), involves ensuring that other web-based applications you own and manage are made accessible to people with disabitilies.
-These include, but aren't limited to, online documents, such as PDFs, and email.
+Finally, it is important to note that conforming with WCAG involves ensuring that other web-based applications you own and manage are made accessible to people with disabilities.
+These include but aren't limited to, online documents, such as PDFs, and email.

 What websites are exempt from achieving ADA compliance?

 For the time being, a few businesses are exempt from achieving ADA compliance.
 These are: